codedamn-projects/spotify-audio-player-clone/README.md

 ![Queue](https://raw.githubusercontent.com/codedamn-projects/spotify-audio-player-clone/master/designs/Queue%20%5BDesktop%5D.png)

-You can find the songs and playlist data in the `public/songs.js` and `public/playlists.js`

 ### Ports
 The Codedamn Playgrounds exposes only `1337` and `1338` ports on the internet.
 So you'll be using `localhost` for connecting to the mongodb instance as they are hosted on the same docker container.
 You can specify it as `localhost:27017` or simple write `localhost`.